-These children also long to fit in with their peers at school and have "normal" childhood experiences.
-However, participating in an extracurricular activity is often beyond a foster child’s reach, causing them to not only feel different and separate from their peers, but to miss out on opportunities and experiences that allow them to build skills and relationships.
-The Children's Foundation of Las Vegas aims to ease the stigma that affects many foster youth and help pave a smoother pathway to adulthood through social activities and other experiences.
+Foster children long to fit in with their peers at school and have "normal" childhood experiences.
+However, participating in an extracurricular activity is often beyond a foster youth's reach, causing them to feel different and separate from their peers and miss out on opportunities and experiences that allow them to build skills and relationships.
+The Children's Foundation of Las Vegas aims to ease the stigma that affects many foster youths and help pave a smoother pathway to adulthood through social activities and other experiences.

-It is a sad reality that the life of a child in foster care is full of disruptions.
+It is a sad reality that a child's life in foster care is full of disruptions.
 They often feel alone and unprepared when they are moved from home to home, causing frequent upheaval in their schooling and social life.
-With each disruption and uncertainty in their lives, these children and youth are placed at higher risk of learning disabilities and social implications.
+With each disruption and uncertainty in their lives, these children and young adults are at higher risk of learning disabilities and social implications.
 A critical need vital to the future success of at-risk youth in foster care is education.
 CFLV works to provide each student with ongoing tutoring to bring them up a grade level to bring them forward to be more successful academically.
 Furthermore, CFLV assists young adults to transition to independent living and continue their education in college or trade schools.